AV Hill 5th Floor

-The building also houses a multifunctional teaching space accommodating 100 individuals which opens in to the acoustically treated, quiet atrium.
+The building also houses a multi functional teaching space to accommodate 100 individuals which opens in to the acoustically treated, quiet atrium.
 Shared ancillary and breakout areas located adjacent to the main circulation routes promote interaction between researchers.

 Integration with the surrounding buildings is implemented through the use of ‘bridge links’ at third floor level, which run through the building as a feature within the atrium.
-The unification of these buildings creates an environment which promotes co-working and translational practices between academics and practicing medical staff.
+The unification of these buildings creates an environment which promotes co-working and translational research between academics and practising medical staff.

 “Such an arrangement effectively promotes collaboration and realises efficiencies through the sharing of core equipment.”
 Dr Simon Merrywest, Assistant Faculty Administrator.